 Under the new law, adults can legally possess up to three ounces of cannabis and 24 grams of concentrated cannabis for personal use.
 Public consumption is permitted in areas where tobacco smoking is allowed, further normalizing its use.
 However, driving under the influence of marijuana remains strictly prohibited.

 One of the most anticipated aspects of the law is the establishment of a regulated market for cannabis sales.
 The state’s Office of Cannabis Management (OCM) oversees the licensing and regulation of dispensaries, delivery services, and cultivation facilities.
+The OCM operates under the New York State Cannabis Control Board, which consists of five members appointed by the Governor and confirmed by the State Senate.
 The first recreational dispensaries opened in late 2022, setting the stage for a thriving industry.

 Economic and Social Impact